miladyboy/wingman/tasks/Tasks.md

 - [ ] Hacer mas solido el flow de confirmacion de emails.
 Para que puedan re-pedir el mail de confirmacion.
 - [ ] Improve security of the images by keeping them either encrypted or in a private bucket.
 Figure out how to work it out with OpenAI.
 - [ ] Fix the manifest.json and everything so that it works as a PWA
+- [ ] Add a search for the threads to find a specific girl name.

 # To-Do